stefanoborini/book-modelviewcontroller/05-mvc-on-the-web/01-backend-mvc/02-page-controller.md

 ---
-parent: 5 MVC on the web
+grand_parent: 5 MVC on the web
+parent: 5.1 Backend MVC
 nav_order: 2
 ---
-5.2 Page controller
+# 5.2 Page controller

 A page controller handles a specific request on the server, by combining model and view and send back to the client the rendered view.
 Normally, it is bound to a specific URL.